 A bird's-eye view takes you through a bald eagle’s perspective of the breathtaking landscape and the dramatic evolving weather systems that interact with the mountains.

 At the Banff Gondola, families are encouraged to bring their whole crew along for the ride.
-Arriving before 10 AM means kids can visit for free.
-You’ll want to ask about the Junior Explorer Program.
-Kids are given a field journal to work through at their own pace, with fun ‘self-stamp stations’ to mark every step along the journey.
+Most days, kids can visit for free in the first hour of opening.
+And you’ll want to ask about the Family Experience — kids are given an explorer’s map to work through at their own pace, with fun “self-stamp stations” to mark every step along the journey.

 Once kids learn the ‘nuts and bolts’ of Banff National Park, they can blow off some steam outside.
 Test their new national park knowledge throughout the rest of the trip, as you create your own experiences in the natural landscapes.